Multimodal Methods for Analyzing Learning and Training Environments: A Systematic Literature Review: Archetypes

 \section{Archetypes}

-Following the analysis in Section \ref{sec:findings}, we reexamined our corpus to classify prevailing research objectives in applying multimodal methods to learning and training environments.
-We identified three primary research objectives, termed \textit{archetypes}: \textit{Designing and Developing Methods}, \textit{Analyzing Outcomes}, and \textit{Exploring Behaviors}.
-These archetypes, detailed in subsequent subsections, often overlap within studies; for example, method development research may also yield insights into participant behaviors and outcomes.
+Following the analysis in Section~\ref{sec:results}, we reexamined our corpus to classify prevailing research objectives in the application of multimodal methods to learning and training environments.
+We identified three primary research objectives, termed archetypes: \textbf{Designing and Developing Methods}, \textbf{Analyzing Outcomes}, and \textbf{Exploring Behaviors}.
+These archetypes, detailed in subsequent subsections, often overlap within studies---i.e., they are not mutually exclusive, and individual studies may instantiate multiple archetypal patterns.
+For example, method development research may also yield insights into participant behaviors and outcomes.
 While these archetypes broadly define the field, they are not exhaustive, and some studies may not align precisely with these categories.